 KTRK / NTRK

-Local reporting ties the 2026 World Cup rights to Kyrgyzstan's national broadcaster.
+Recent 24.kg reporting ties the 2026 World Cup license to Kyrgyzstan's national broadcaster group.

 National broadcaster access context, live viewing notes, and key tournament dates for viewers in Kyrgyzstan.

-The platform detail is lighter than on some streaming-first markets, so the safest reading is straightforward: KTRK is the confirmed national route to monitor, while the exact channel placement and digital match plan still need official matchday scheduling.
+The platform detail is still lighter than in app-first markets, so the safest reading is simple: the national broadcaster route is confirmed locally, but the exact channel placement and digital match plan still need official scheduling closer to kickoff.

-Local reporting ties the 2026 World Cup rights to Kyrgyzstan's national broadcaster.
+Recent 24.kg reporting ties the 2026 World Cup license to Kyrgyzstan's national broadcaster group.

 The clearest setup is still the main public TV route rather than a paid app package.

-Rights are reported locally, but exact match-by-match placement still needs official listing.
+The national route is reported locally, but the exact match-by-match placement still needs official listing.

-KTRK is Kyrgyzstan's national broadcaster and it is the outlet viewers will expect to check first for major international tournaments.
-That makes it the natural local page to prepare once World Cup 2026 rights are tied to the NTRK/KTRK group.
+KTRK is part of Kyrgyzstan's national broadcaster group, which makes it the natural local route to prepare once the rights are tied to NTRK.

 Digital access details are not as fully documented in the reviewed material as they are for some app-first broadcasters, so the television route remains the safest assumption for now.